aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

       destinationBucket: websiteBucket,
     });
 ```
-The following example shows configuring resources of nested stacks to retain its logs for ten years:
+The following example configures every custom resource in a nested stack to retain its log for ten years:
 ```ts
 export class RootStack extends cdk.Stack {
     constructor(scope: Construct) {